 This course will review the biology of the vertebrate classes Amphibia and Reptilia from an organismic perspective.
-The topics of focus will include
+The topics of focus will include evolution, systematics, ecology, and behavior.
+Field research techniques will also be emphasized.

 BIOL 526 - Wildlife Biology (3 credits)